 Keeping this in mind, the collapse of the chaebol system is neither likely nor desirable for many reasons.
 Despite their previously discussed drawbacks, these large firms have both the infrastructure and financial capabilities to drive research and development.
 Even with increased government support, it will be a challenge for SMEs to provide the same amount of investment to allow for experimentation, testing, and development of new products.

-Ashley Johnson is a Project Associate with the Trade, Economic, and Energy Affairs group at NBR.
+This interview was conducted by Ashley Johnson, a Project Associate with the Trade, Economic, and Energy Affairs group at NBR.